MicrosoftDocs/dynamics-365-fraud-protection/content/diagnose-experience.md

 ## Generate reports

-1. In the left navigation, select the **Purchase** fraud assessment and select **Diagnose**.
-When you're ready to upload the data, select **Upload Data**.
+1. In the left navigation, select **Purchase** fraud assessment and then select **Diagnose**.

+1. When you're ready to upload the data, select **Upload Data**.

-2. You can begin creating reports after all four data files (Purchases, Payment instruments, Products, and Chargebacks) are uploaded.
+1. You can begin creating reports after all four data files (Purchases, Payment instruments, Products, and Chargebacks) are uploaded.

-   - To generate a report, select **Generate reports**.
+1. To generate a report, select **Generate reports**.

   Report generation typically takes no longer than 24 hours, but might take more or less time depending on the size of your files.